DjackSs/pate_d_or_gp/README.md

 - [The pom.xml file](/BDD/mysql/pom.xml)
 - [The hibernate.cfg.xml file](/BDD/mysql/hibernate.cfg.xml)

-Run the create_bdd script and add hibernate.cfg.xml to [here](/src/main/java).
-In addition, it is necessary to replace the pom.xml file in the [root folder](/).
+Run the create_bdd script and add hibernate.cfg.xml [here](/src/main/java).
+In addition, it is necessary to replace the pom.xml file in the root folder.

 ### ENV variable